Fady-kamal/Predicting-Flight-Ticket-Pricing-Using-Linear-Regression/README.md

 * [Features](#Features)
 * [Packages](#Packages)
 ## Introduction
 Nowadays, it is difficult to predict the optimal time to buy the ticket with a minmum price since prices change dynamically due to different conditions.
-As a result of that, we use machine learning to fix the problem to help customers predict the optmal time to buy a ticket with minmum price
+As a result of that, we use machine learning to fix the problem to help customers predict the optmal time to buy a ticket with minmum price.

 ## Dataset Description
  * The dataset is about the prices of the flights for various airlines based on some features and conditions